YexuanXiao/deque/README.md

 The next-generation deque container for C++, written and designed using modern C++ with sufficiently good performance.
 Fully maintaining compatibility with the std::deque and supports contiguous access through buckets.
 Requires C++23.

-Working in progress.

-[The noalloc branch](https://github.com/YexuanXiao/deque/tree/noalloc) provides an allocator-free version to explain the design of the deque and facilitate further modifications.
+The [noalloc](https://github.com/YexuanXiao/deque/tree/noalloc) branch provides an allocator-free version to explain the design of the deque and facilitate further modifications.
 The repository [deque-test](https://github.com/yexuanXiao/deque-test) provides a ported version of the test cases from libc++.
 The repository [deque-benchmark](https://github.com/yexuanXiao/deque-benchmark) provides performance tests to compare the performance differences between this and the three other standard library implementations.

-## Roadmap

-+ Optimize the performance of inserting a range of elements

 ## Compiler Portability